shahpankaj123/shahpankaj123/README.md

 - 🌱 I’m currently learning **Large Language Model(LLM)**

-- 👯 I’m looking to collaborate on Chat_application using Django_channel
+- 👯 I’m looking to collaborate on Machine Learning Model

 - 👨‍💻 All of my projects are available at [MyGithub](https://github.com/shahpankaj123)